lrslab/Benchmarking_for_ONT_reads/README.md

 1	10496	10497	0.0
 ```

 2. <false_positive_sites_database> - This is false positive database.
-The databases including 5mC (Nanopore R10.4 and R9.4.1) and 5hmC (Nanopore R10.4 and R9.4.1) are available.
+The databases including 5mC (Nanopore R10.4 and R9.4.1) and 5hmC (Nanopore R10.4 and R9.4.1) are available (https://figshare.com/account/home#/projects/167018).
 3. <output_table>  - Any name you want for result.